nitinjmv/my-notes/development/java.md

 Curiously, if you run this as a part of the main() method, the message might not get printed.
 This could happen if the main() thread would terminate before the daemon would get to the point of printing the message.
 You generally should not do any I/O in daemon threads, as they won't even be able to execute their finally blocks and close the resources if abandoned.

-**Question:** What Is the Thread’s Interrupt Flag?
+<mark>**Question:** What Is the Thread’s Interrupt Flag?
 How Can You Set and Check It?
 How Does It Relate to the Interruptedexception?

 **Answer:** The interrupt flag, or interrupt status, is an internal Thread flag that is set when the thread is interrupted.
 To set it, simply call thread.interrupt() on the thread object.